 Cigars, Cigarillos and Little Cigars

 In the last decade, while the use of cigarettes has gone down, cigarillos and little cigars’ sales rates have increased dramatically.
-In fact, sales of little cigars have increased by 240 percent and cigarillo sales have increased by almost 150 percent between 1997 and 2007.
+In fact, sales of little cigars have tripled since 1997.

-Large cigar sales have decreased by 6 percent during the same time period.
-Much of the increase in cigar use can be linked to increases in taxes on cigarettes, which are usually much lower than taxes on all types of cigars.
+Much of the increase in cigarillo and little cigar smoking can be linked to increases in taxes on cigarettes, which are usually much lower than taxes on all types of cigars.
 In addition, these products are often flavored and can be sold individually, which makes them more affordable for youth, unlike conventional cigarettes which are more strongly regulated.

 Health Effects of Cigar Smoking